Getting Involved & Supporting Fruitslice

 Q: Are donations to Fruitslice tax-deductible?

-A: Yes, donations to Fruitslice are tax-deductible as we are a recognized nonprofit organization.
+A: Yes, donations to Fruitslice are tax-deductible as we are a recognized 501(c)3 Nonprofit organization.
 We provide tax documentation for all donations upon request.
 Your generous contributions directly support our mission to create space for Queer voices in literature and art.

 Q: How can I follow Fruitslice on social media?

-A: You can follow Fruitslice on instagram @thefruitslice to stay updated on submission deadlines, new issues, events, and more.
+A: You can follow Fruitslice on instagram @thefruitslice to stay updated on open calls, new issues, events, and more.

 Q: How can I find out about current volunteer opportunities?

-A: To find our current volunteer needs, check out our idealist profile and subscribe to our Substack newsletter.
+A: To find our current volunteer needs, check out our idealist profile and subscribe to our substack newsletter The Fruitpeel.
 We regularly update our volunteer openings there as well as on our instagram @thefruitslice.

 About Fruitslice